-The carrying values of revalued items assessed annually to ensure that their carrying amount does not differ materially from fair value and at least every three years.
+The carrying values of revalued items are reviewed revalued with sufficient regularity to ensure that their carrying amount does not differ materially from fair value and at least every three years.

 The carrying values of revalued assets are assessed annually to ensure that they do not differ materially from the assets' fair values.
 If there is a material difference, then the off-cycle asset classes are revalued.